ornao/pp5_vintage/README.md

 ### Automated testing

-I ran a number of test for automated testing.
-My coverage could be improved and I will look at this in future improvements of the project.
+I ran a number of tests for automated testing.
+My coverage could be improved as was not extensive to include all code in the project however I will look at this in future improvements of the project.

 ## Bugs